Rodalies de Catalunya

-Rodalies de Catalunya, especially its Barcelona commuter railway service, has been criticised for its high number of incidents, normally resulting in delays, though some minor accidents involving injuries have also occurred.
-The Catalan government has pointed out as their main cause poor investment in the system's infrastructure, which is owned by Adif, a public agency of the Spanish government in charge of conventional (non-high-speed) rail infrastructure in the country.
+Rodalies de Catalunya, especially its Barcelona commuter railway service, has been criticised for its high number of incidents, normally resulting in regular delays, although some minor accidents involving injuries have also occurred.
+The Catalan government has pointed out towards poor investment in the system's infrastructure as the main cause for these.
+This infrastructure is managed by Adif, which is a public agency, and as such, it falls under the agency's oversight, as it belongs to the national (non-high-speed) rail infrastructure.